Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Case Study: GWTC-3

 \section{Case Study: GWTC-3}

 GW discoveries from the LVK are published in catalogs: papers accompanied by data releases.
-GWTC-3~\cite{AbbottEtAlGWTC3:2023} is the most recent of these, presenting results up to the end of our third observing run.
-Thanks to the continued improvements in detector sensitivity~\cite{AbbottEtAlObsScenario:2020}, the rate of discoveries has increased with time, meaning that each catalog includes a significant number of new GW candidates.
+GWTC-3~\citep{AbbottEtAlGWTC3:2023} is the most recent of these, presenting results up to the end of the third observing run.
+Thanks to the continued improvements in detector sensitivity~\citep{AbbottEtAlObsScenario:2020}, the rate of discoveries has increased with time, meaning that each catalog includes a significant number of new GW candidates.
 GWTC-3 represents the most sophisticated and comprehensive analysis published by the LVK to date.

 Production and publication of a catalog is a multi-year project directly involving hundreds of experts.
 Given the significance of the results and the importance of easy-to-use data releases, effective communication is a priority.
-However, communication of catalog results faces: catalog results consist of comprehensive analyses of many signals (making them overwhelming), and the majority of detections have properties similar to those observed in the past (lacking the excitement of a novel discovery).
+However, communication of catalog results faces challenges: catalog results consist of comprehensive analyses of many signals (making them overwhelming), and the majority of detections have properties similar to those observed in the past (lacking the excitement of a novel discovery).

 For GWTC-3, the project team included a member responsible for coordinating communication and outreach activities from the beginning.
 This embedding allowed for these activities to be planned as the project progressed, developed in tandem with the data releases, and coordinated with those compiling the results.
+Delaying this work until the project was nearly complete may not have left sufficient time to produce and review resources, and risked the team being too exhausted to contribute to these tasks.
+LVK paper teams typically have a designated person responsible for producing data products and for writing the Science Summary, but these may not necessarily be integrated into the team throughout the project, and there is not typically one person responsible for coordinating communication and outreach more generally.
+We recommend following an approach similar to GWTC-3 of having a dedicated team member responsible for communication and outreach, and starting work on the resources early.

 The variety of activities designed to communicate the discoveries from GWTC-3 span the diverse range of audiences targeted and platforms used by the LVK.